Skip to content

 A sharp mower blade is crucial for a healthy lawn as a dull blade can tear and shred grass instead of cleanly cutting it, leading to brown tips and disease-prone grass.
 That’s why sharpening or replacing the mower blade is a significant step in winterizing lawn mowers.

-Check blades to winterize your lawn mower
+Check Blades to winterize your lawn mower

 I first disconnected the spark plug wire to sharpen the mower blade to ensure it won’t accidentally start while working on it.
 Then, I removed the blade from the mower and sharpened the blade.
 I also checked the blade’s balance by hanging it from a nail and ensuring it stayed balanced.